$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 The product of couplings $\beta_{s\alpha}^{*}\beta_{b\alpha}$ has the fundamental property

 which arises trivially from unitarity of the transformations in Eq.~\eqref{eq:mixing_matrix_Q}.
 This property, similarly to the GIM mechanism in the SM, is essential to render the loop finite.
 However, the property holds as long as the 2-3 down mixing and $s_{35}^{Q}$ are small.
 In particular, $s_{35}^{Q}$ is naturally small in the scenario $s_{34}^{Q}\approx1$, as it is suppressed by the small cosine $c_{34}^{Q}$, see the definition of $s_{35}^{Q}$ in Eq.~\eqref{eq:35_mixing}.
-Regarding the tree-level contributions, the flavour-violating $bs$ couplings receive an extra suppression via the 25 angle as $s_{25}^{Q}\approx\mathcal{O}(0.1)$.
-Ultimately, the mixing angle $s_{35}^{Q}$ is controlled by the fundamental parameter $x_{35}^{\psi}$.
-In Fig.~\ref{fig:35_All} we plot the impact of the different contributions over $\delta(\Delta M_{s})$ when $x_{35}^{\psi}$ is varied, the rest of parameters fixed as in BP.
-We obtain that both the $U_{1}$ and $g'$ contributions survive the bound independently when $x_{35}^{\psi}\apprle0.3$.
-When all contributions are combined, $x_{35}^{\psi}\apprle0.09$ is required.
+Ultimately, the mixing angle $s_{35}^{Q}$ is controlled by the fundamental parameter $x_{35}^{\psi}$, and we obtained that $x_{35}^{\psi}\apprle0.09$ is required to survive the $\Delta M_{s}$ bound.

-The loop function is dominated by the heavy vector-like partners \cite{DiLuzio:2018zxy,Cornella:2021sby,Fuentes-Martin:2020hvc}.
+The loop function is dominated by the heavy vector-like partners.
 In particular, in the motivated scenario with maximal $s_{34}^{L}$, the couplings with the fourth family $\beta_{sE_{4}}^{*}\beta_{bE_{4}}$ are suppressed by the small cosine $c_{34}^{L}$.
-This way, the loop is dominated by $E_{5}$ in good approximation.
-We obtain the effective loop function in this scenario by removing all constants in $x_{\alpha,\beta}$, which vanish due to the property \eqref{eq:unitarity_loop},
+This way, the loop is dominated by $E_{5}$ in good approximation, and we can apply the property \eqref{eq:unitarity_loop} to obtain

-which after some algebra recovers the expression in Eq.~(45) of \cite{Fuentes-Martin:2020hvc} (up to a factor 1/4 in the normalisation, which we have absorbed in the normalisation of the Wilson coefficient \eqref{eq:Cbs_U1}).
-Hence, we can approximate the $U_{1}$ contribution by